cahaug/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM or Document Object Model is an object representation of the HTML elements of a webpage, made up of nodes in a tree structure.
+It is the programming interface where we can change and update the page's structure, styling and content.

 2. What is an event?

+    An event is the result of a user interaction on a webpage, and can be tracked with event listeners.
+Events can bubble, meaning they can trigger actions on their parent elements if a child's action is triggered.

 3. What is an event listener?

+    An event listener is a callback function applied to an element that runs when a user action on a watched element matches the event listener's argument.

 4. Why would we convert a NodeList into an Array?

+    Array methods are nice to be able to use, but NodeLists only have the array method of forEach available for use.
+Converting the NodeList into an array enables us to use all the array methods.

 5. What is a component?

+    A component is any functional web device made up of CSS, HTML and Javascript, packaged for reuse in websites and applications.

 ### Git Set up